Draw!

-Draw! is a 1984 American Western comedy film directed by Steven Hilliard Stern.
-It stars Kirk Douglas, James Coburn and Alexandra Bastedo.
+Draw! is a 1984 American-Canadian Western comedy film directed by Steven Hilliard Stern.
+It stars Kirk Douglas and James Coburn.

 Plot

 In the final days of the Old West, a former desperado, Harry Holland (Kirk Douglas), only wants to leave Bell City with money he won fairly at a poker game.
 However, his way is barred by Reggie Bell (Derek McGrath), a gambler who lost most of the money, the sheriff and a deputy, Wally Blodgett (Graham Jarvis).
 In the subsequent shoot-out, the sheriff is killed and Holland and Bell are wounded.
 Holland takes refuge in a hotel along with a 'hostage' - Bess, (Alexandra Bastedo).
 The townsfolk decide the only thing to do is hire an ex-sheriff, Sam Starret (James Coburn), to 'face down' Holland.
 But he is now a drunk - can he beat his long-time nemesis?